svgeesus/ondesModulaire/offsets/offsets.md

 ## Vref

-Use a 6-pin vref board connector for flexibility. +12V, -12V, 5V force, 5V sense, 0v force, 0V sense?
-Non-kelvin Vrefs can just tie the force and sense together.
-Allows anything from a cheapo vref to an LM399 board.
-Or just use a simple Vref, 0V connection which is sufficient here; stability more important than absolute value.
+Use a 5-pin vref board connector: +12V, -12V, 0V power and 5V, 0v output.
+A simple Vref, 0V connection is sufficient here; stability more important than absolute value.
 Can still tie the gnd connection to the load, per *Standard Series Mode* figure.
 May also help to add thermal insulation to prevent turbulent air flow.

 ### LTLT1236-5

 [LT1236ACN8-5](https://www.mouser.com/ProductDetail/Analog-Devices/LT1236ACN8-5PBF) **$7.96/1** A grade tempco 2 ppm/°C, initial accuracy 2.5mV, drift 20ppm/1kHr.
 But see datasheet fig.G08 _Output Voltage Temperature Drift LT1236-5_

-Probably good enough in this appplication, but vref socket allows upgrading if needed.
+Probably good enough in this appplication.

 DIP package.
 For precise 5V trim, also needs 27k, 50k trimmer, 1N4148 or similar diode.
-Not clear that is especially valuable in this application.
-Maybe add footprints on PCB, but allow to be used unpopulated.
+Not clear that is especially valuable in this application. ~~Maybe add footprints on PCB, but allow to be used unpopulated~~.

-10k load (from inverting buffer) means 0.5mA current is sourced, which is optimal (see datasheet, figure LT1236 G13).
+10k load (from inverting buffer) means 0.5mA current is sourced, which is _optimal_ (see datasheet, figure LT1236 G13).

 ![vref](vref-pinout.png)